blog

 Click to tweet this post.

-First, just what is three-act structure?
+What is three-act structure?

+The definition of three-act structure is a narrative model that divides a plot up into three sections.
 As we’ve already mentioned, there are many different screenwriting structure theories out there.
 However, they all fall into and work in harmony with what’s known as “classic” or “traditional” three-act structure.

 Here’s a quick breakdown of classic/traditional three-act structure in a movie screenplay: